JaisPiyush/wyrd-docs/ui-specs/App UI Specifications.md

 - **Age Range**: Slider-based age range selector (similar to Hinge's age range selector).
 - **Location**: User dating location selector (similar to Hinge's neighborhood selector).
 - **Minimum Height**: Set the minimum height required for the date.
 - **Interested Gender**: Gender the user wants to date.
-  - Male
-  - Female
-  - Transgender
-  - Both Male & Female
+Gender should be inclusive for catering LGBTQ+ community along with heterosexuals.
+Take inspiration from more in-depth gender selection in Gender identity in hinge.
+A user can select upto 3 genders.
 - **Dating Intentions**:
   - Short term
   - Long term